The Guide to Explosion Proof Lights Part One

 Knowing Explosion Proof Lights and Hazardous Locations

-In simple words, explosion-proof lights are the lighting fixtures having a degree of capacity to isolate the fixtures from flammable substances and preventing ignition and sparks.
+In simple words, explosion-proof lights are lighting fixtures that have a degree of capacity to isolate the fixtures from flammable substances and prevent ignition and sparks.
 Explosion-proof lights are usually utilized in hazardous locations, which refer to the areas where a large amount of volatile or flammable gas, vapor, dust, or fiber is present in the air.
 Common hazardous locations include paint booths, food processing plants, oil and gas refineries, fuel and chemical processing plants, etc. Most explosion-proof lights are equipped with rubber gaskets or encased in thick glass.
-The loose contact, wiring, or the excessive heat may cause the explosion in flammable environment.
-Explosion-proof lights can prevent the ignition or sparks escaping from the robust housing.
+The loose contact, wiring, or excessive heat may cause an explosion in a flammable environment.
+Explosion-proof lights can prevent ignition or sparks from escaping from the robust housing.

-• Explosion-proof lights play an important role in ensuring the safety in hazardous applications.
-The safety not only refers to the safety of fixtures, but also workers and the environment.
-Adopting explosion-proof lights in industrial areas reduce the risk of explosion and ignitions of fixtures effectively.
+• Explosion-proof lights play an important role in ensuring safety in hazardous applications.
+Safety not only refers to the safety of fixtures but also to workers and the environment.
+Adopting explosion-proof lights in industrial areas reduces the risk of explosion and ignitions of fixtures effectively.
 It also protects the workers from injury.
 Since the explosion-proof lights will not react with the explosive atmosphere, the safety of the whole working environment remains.

-• Implementing the explosion-proof lights provides sufficient and safe lighting in a hazardous workplace.
-Since hazardous workplaces are of high danger, sufficient lighting is critical.
-The adequate lighting improves the visibility of workers.
-The bright and clear working environment enables workers distinguish the surrounding environment and incoming materials, avoiding wrong operation and accidents.
+• Implementing explosion-proof lights provides sufficient and safe lighting in a hazardous workplace.
+Since hazardous workplaces are in high danger, sufficient lighting is critical.
+Adequate lighting improves the visibility of workers.
+The bright and clear working environment enables workers to distinguish the surrounding environment and incoming materials, avoiding wrong operations and accidents.

 • Using explosion-proof lights in hazardous places helps increase working performance and productivity.
-When the lighting fixtures are safe enough, the reliance of the lights will be increased.
+When the lighting fixtures are safe enough, the reliance on the lights will be increased.
 Workers can concentrate on their work instead of worrying about the unsafe light and explosive atmosphere.
-Once workers focus on the works, better working performance and higher productivity are achieved.
+Once workers focus on the work, better working performance and higher productivity are achieved.

 Classification of Hazardous Locations